Spectre206/Spectre206/README.md

 ### 🚀 Currently Working On

-**Distributed Multi-Agent Coordination for Self-Healing Data Pipelines** *A Human-in-the-Loop Approach Based on Commodity Hardware — Research / Final Year Project*
+**Distributed Multi-Agent Coordination for Self-Healing Data Pipelines** *A Human-in-the-Loop Approach Based on Commodity Hardware — Final Year Project, In Progress*

 A hybrid multi-agent framework for detecting, diagnosing, and responding to anomalies in streaming data pipelines — exploring how agentic AI can improve reliability and self-healing in distributed systems without expensive infrastructure.
 Full architecture breakdown below in **Featured Projects** ⬇️